The Tax Court in Brief – June 20th – June 24th, 2022

 Key Points of Law:

-- The Commissioner’s determinations in a notice of deficiency are presumed correct, and the taxpayer bears the burden of providing that the Commissioner’s determinations are erroneous.
-See Rule 142(a); Welch v.
+- The IRS determinations in a notice of deficiency are generally presumed correct, and the taxpayer bears the burden of proving by a preponderance of the evidence that the determinations are in error.
+Rule 142(a); Welch v.
 Helvering, 290 U.S. 111, 115 (1933).

 - Taxpayers failing to report income are obliged to prove the IRS deficiency assessments “lacks rational foundation or is arbitrary and excessive”.
 See Cole v.
 Commissioner.
 637 F.3d at 773

 - The Tax Court has found as frivolous the argument that “Congress has no constitutional [taxing] authority over citizens of the states of the United States, as opposed to residents either of the District of Columbia or of U.S. territories and possessions”.
 See Harrell v.
 United States, 13 F.3d 232, 235 (7th Cir.
 1993)

 - Section 26 U.S.C. § 6651(a)(1) imposes an addition to tax for the failure to timely file a required return to the taxpayer unless the failure was due to “reasonable cause and not due to willful neglect”.

 - The addition to tax is of 5% of the tax not reported on the tax return for each month or fraction thereof for which there is a failure to file the return, not to exceed 25% in total.
 See Section 26 U.S.C.
 6751(a)(1).
 Additionally, it is not subject to any supervisory approval requirement.
 See § 6751(b)(2)(A).

 - IRS bears the initial burden of production to provide evidence supporting the tax return was untimely filed.
 See Section 26 U.S.C. § 7491(c).
 If the IRS satisfies it, the burden to prove the addition to tax the addition to tax should not apply is for the taxpayer.
 See Mileham v.
 Commissioner, T.C.